lbrulet/APINIT-GO/README.md

 # APINIT-GO

-APINIT-GO is a setup of an apiREST using Golang with a mongo database and Docker with an authentification service using JWT.
+APINIT-GO is a setup of an apiREST using Golang with a mysql database and Docker exposed with NGINX with an authentification service using JWT.

-* __TODO__:
-    - CRUD User
-    - Unit Testing with moq & testify

 ## Installation